Featured Student Work

 Spartan Daily (School of Journalism and Mass Communications) (Spartan Daily)

-For a faster loading experience, visit this page.
+For a faster loading experience, please visit this page.

 The Spartan Daily is the student newspaper currently distributed three days a week on the San Jose State campus and in the surrounding community.
 It covers news, sports, arts and entertainment, tech and opinion relating to the campus and its students.